DS-100/fa25/syllabus.md

 **Homeworks** are week-long assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture. **Projects** are 2-week assignments (with a weekly checkpoint) that synthesize multiple topics.

-- All homeworks and projects must be submitted to Gradescope by their posted deadlines.
-There may be separate coding and written Gradescope portals for the same assignment; please check that you are submitting the right part.
+- All homeworks and projects must be submitted to Pensieve by their posted deadlines.
+There may be separate coding and written Pensieve portals for the same assignment; please check that you are submitting the right part.
 - Homeworks and projects have both public (visible) and hidden autograder tests.
 The public tests are mainly sanity checks.
 For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are completing the assignment.
 - The primary form of support students will have for homeworks and projects are **office hours** and **Ed**.
 - Homeworks and projects must be completed individually, without the usage of any unauthorized resources (CourseHero, ChatGPT, etc).
 See the [Collaboration Policy](#collaboration-policy-and-academic-honesty) for more details.